geriatricvibes/GeriatricRecommendations/README.md

 4) Collaborative Filtering Recommendation System - Implemented a collaborative filtering of the novels using the user reviews data through concepts of Cosine Similarity to get a set of similarly matched users, their novel reviews and sorting them according the the relevant properties.

+NOTE: Check out the different branches of the project for the different components